bruceallday/Rocket-Man/README.md

 ![](moongif.gif)

 ## Controls
-Touch the right hand side of the screen to initiate the astronauts boost.
+Touch the right hand side of the screen to initiate the astronauts thrust.
 Touch the arrows to use the characters RCS thrust.<br>

 ## Technologies used
 * C#